-The internal tipping bucket assembly rotates around precisions rolling pivot bearings.
+The internal tipping bucket assembly rotates around precision rolling pivot bearings.
 The balance arm tips when the first bucket is full, emptying this rain water and positioning the second bucket under the funnel.
 The tipping process repeats indefinitely as long as the rain continues to fall, with each tip corresponding to a calibrated fixed quantity of rainfall.
 At each tip of the bucket the moving arm forces the magnet past the reed switch causing contact to be made for a few milliseconds.
-As each bucket side is used in turn, the outgoing water is drained away via outlets and discarded Figure 5.
+As each bucket side is used in turn, the outgoing water is drained into the base of the gauge, before flowing out through plastic gauze filters.